 We chose to do it when our first child was nine months old and have continued to invest in professional photo shoots every few years.

 Another money-saving strategy is to sign up for a “mini-session.”
-These are 20-30 minute photography sessions that many lifestyle photographers offer in the spring, summer and fall on a select day.
-They shoot clients back-to-back usually on a Saturday, charge a smaller sitting fee, and some will sell you the pictures on CD.
-Note that photographers may have a minimum order amount that you’ll be required to purchase as a part of your photo session.
-You’ll want to find out what it is before booking your session.
+These are 30-minute photo shoots that many lifestyle photographers offer in the spring, summer and fall on a select day.
+They shoot clients back-to-back (usually on a Saturday) and charge a smaller sitting fee.

 Purchase the Photos on CD